 You could choose to work with people experiencing domestic abuse.
 People from any background can be affected, and it’ll be your job to help them move forward.
 You may work in a refuge and organise support for people who need longer-term accommodation, or in outreach work, where you’ll help people suffering from domestic abuse keep themselves safe.

 People with long-term conditions such as HIV/AIDS are sometimes supported by social workers.
 If you’re involved in this, you could be working with people who have recently been diagnosed and those living with the condition, who may have more complex health and social concerns.

 You can also choose to work with people who have alcohol, drug or substance abuse issues.
 People affected may have lost jobs, experienced marriage or family breakdown, poor health, social isolation, poor or insecure accommodation and criminal justice involvement.
-By the time clients are referred they have often experienced many losses, which some describe as ‘hitting rock bottom’.
 Your aim is to help them address their situation, access help and make changes in their lives, so you may find yourself working with individuals’ families as well as support organisations.

 Palliative care social workers support people with terminal illnesses.
 In this field, you’ll provide practical support – such as organising help at home – and therapeutic support, such as counselling.

 People who are homeless or living in poor housing are often supported by social workers.
 If you work in this specialism, you’re likely to work with people who have complex needs – such as mental health problems or drug abuse – that need to be addressed alongside their housing problems.
 You’ll assess their needs and create personal housing plans that outline how people will find suitable housing and move forward, so you’ll work closely with community care services and other organisations, such as specialist debt agencies.